JojoFR1/JojoFR1/README.md

 <div align="center">
 <h2>👋🏻About Me</h2>
-  <p>- 📚 I'm currently learning some Java and improving my Python.
-Next I plan on learning Rust or maybe C++, my goal is to learn something that could help me go into game development. </p>
+  <p>- 📚 I'm currently upgrading my Java skill.
+Next I plan on learning C++ probably, my goal is to learn something that could help me get into game development. </p>

   <p>- 🎨 I have a really big imagination and I love creating my own things from scratch, like videogames, programming languages, etc..., but it's really time and resources consuming, and I need way more knowledge than I have now.</p>